ankojay14-cyber/Enterprise-Cybersecurity-Risk-Management-Program/README.md

 ## Disclaimer

-This repository is a simulated portfolio environment created to demonstrate the design, implementation, and operationalization of an Enterprise Cybersecurity Risk Management Program.
-All organizations, systems, risks, users, and data are fictional or sanitized.
-No confidential or proprietary information from any current or former employer is included.

----

-## Disclaimer

 This repository is a simulated portfolio environment.
 All organizations, systems, risks, users, and data are fictional or sanitized.
 No confidential or proprietary employer information is included.